 The Foundation’s core focus is in equipping young people aged 11-19 years and within Higher Education institutions with the necessary skills and perspective to realise the opportunities of re-thinking their future.
 The Foundation’s educational work takes place both within formal curriculum development and new media.

-BT and Cisco are committed in supporting the transition to a circular economy, helping showcase examples of innovation in this area, as well as developing and extending the skills of employees through a volunteering & engagement programme.
+Cisco are committed in supporting the transition to a circular economy, helping showcase examples of innovation in this area, as well as developing and extending the skills of employees through a volunteering & engagement programme.

 Cisco have played a key role in the establishment of the Foundation – from their support in the ReDesign workshops and internships to their commitment to developing a new design philosophy around the circular economy model.
 Bringing real world relevance to our core education work is a crucial part of the Foundation’s work.

-The videos above shows one of the projects that BT and Cisco have supported in partnership with the Foundation.
+The video above shows one of the projects that Cisco have supported in partnership with the Foundation.
 Project ReDesign is a series of workshops and internships run across the UK looking at the opportunities of systems level re-designing around the circular economy framework for 17-18 year olds.
 The programme was actively supported by volunteers in the form of ‘Experts from Industry’ – providing real-world, sector specific skills to the challenge.

 The first macroeconomic report series into the size of the prize for business in the transition to a circular economy